BrentSeidel/Ada-Lisp/README.md

 main Arduino Due program can add custom Lisp commands for accessing the Arduino hardware.

-This Lisp interpreter also builds and runs on Windows 10.
+This Lisp interpreter also builds and runs on Windows 10 as well as a Raspberry PI under Raspberian.

 ### Supported Data Types
 1. Integers are the standard Ada integer type.